The Shooting Party: Analysis

 There is a general feeling of the end of a way of life, as the characters go about their lives unaware of the coming war and the changes it will bring.

 Released posthumously, this is the last film appearance by James Mason, who plays Sir Randolph Nettleby, the local landowner who has something of the old values.
-Edward Fox as Lord Gilbert Hartlip represents the newer type of aristocrat who does not have the same solid beliefs: he gets into a competition over who is the best shot, despite his host's disapproval.
+Edward Fox as Gilbert Lord Hartlip represents the newer type of aristocrat who does not have the same solid beliefs: he gets into a competition over who is the best shot, despite his host's disapproval.

 Production

 According to the DVD extras documentary, Paul Scofield was cast as Sir Randolph Nettleby, but he was seriously injured during the first shot on the first day of shooting.
 Because the film takes place in October, during partridge-shooting season, the filmmakers had to make a choice, either to delay filming for a year or re-cast the role.
 James Mason was finishing the filming of Doctor Fischer of Geneva for the BBC, and the schedule was changed to allow him to take over the part of Nettleby, six weeks later.

 The film was shot at Knebworth House in Hertfordshire.